 Take this medication by mouth with or without food as directed by your doctor, usually once daily.
 If you are using the suspension form of this medication, shake the bottle well before each dose.
 Carefully measure the dose using a special measuring device/spoon.
 Do not use a household spoon because you may not get the correct dose.
 The dosage is based on your medical condition and response to treatment.
 For children, the dosage is also based on weight.
 To reduce your risk of side effects, your doctor may direct you to start this medication at a low dose and gradually increase your dose.
 Follow your doctor's instructions carefully.
 Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same time each day.
 Keep taking this medication even if you feel well.
 Most people with high blood pressure do not feel sick.
 For the treatment of high blood pressure, it may take 2 to 4 weeks before you get the full benefit of this medication.
 For the treatment of heart failure, it may take weeks to months before you get the full benefit of this medication.
 Tell your doctor if your condition does not get better or if it gets worse (for example, your blood pressure readings remain high or increase).

 Before taking lisinopril, tell your doctor or pharmacist if you are allergic to it; or to other ACE inhibitors (such as benazepril); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
 Before using this medication, tell your doctor or pharmacist your medical history, especially of: history of an allergic reaction which included swelling of the face/lips/tongue/throat (angioedema), blood filtering procedures (such as LDL apheresis, dialysis), high level of potassium in the blood.
 This drug may make you dizzy.
 Alcohol or marijuana (cannabis) can make you more dizzy.
 Do not drive, use machinery, or do anything that needs alertness until you can do it safely.
 Limit alcoholic beverages.
 Talk to your doctor if you are using marijuana (cannabis).
 Too much sweating, diarrhea, or vomiting may cause dehydration and increase your risk of lightheadedness.
 Report prolonged diarrhea or vomiting to your doctor.
 Be sure to drink enough fluids to prevent dehydration unless your doctor directs you otherwise.
 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 This product may increase your potassium levels.
 Before using potassium supplements or salt substitutes that contain potassium, consult your doctor or pharmacist.
 Older adults may be more sensitive to the side effects of this drug, especially dizziness and increases in potassium level.
-This medication is not recommended for use during pregnancy.
-It may harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.
+You should not become pregnant while using lisinopril.
+Lisinopril may harm an unborn baby.
+If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.
 Consult your doctor for more details.
 (See also Warning section.)
 It is unknown if this medication passes into breast milk.
 Consult your doctor before breast-feeding.

 See also Precautions section.
 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.
 Some products that may interact with this drug are: aliskiren, certain drugs that weaken the immune system/increase the risk of infection (such as everolimus, sirolimus), lithium, drugs that may increase the level of potassium in the blood (such as ARBs including losartan/valsartan, birth control pills containing drospirenone), sacubitril.
 Some products have ingredients that could raise your blood pressure or worsen your heart failure.
 Tell your pharmacist what products you are using, and ask how to use them safely (especially cough-and-cold products, diet aids, or NSAIDs such as ibuprofen/naproxen).
 A very serious reaction may occur if you are getting injections for bee/wasp sting allergy (desensitization) and are also taking lisinopril.
 Make sure all your doctors know which medicines you are using.